Home Compare KGX.DE vs VALMT.HE

 KION GROUP vs Valmet Oyj: Which Stock Looks Stronger in 2026?

-Valmet Oyj holds the cleaner structural position, with stability as the main driver and growth adding further support.
-KION does not offset that deficit through any equally strong structural edge elsewhere.
+Valmet Oyj holds the cleaner structural position, with stability as the main driver and profitability adding further support.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-This is not just a one-metric split: both stability and growth materially support the lead.
-The overall score gap is 16 points in favour of Valmet Oyj.
+The lead is spread across stability and profitability, rather than sitting in one isolated gap.
+The overall score gap is 9 points in favour of Valmet Oyj.

 Trajectory Similarity